DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 4 - Cloud Application Security.md

     * Representational State Transfer (REST)
         * consists of guidelines and best practices for creating scalable web services
     * Simple Object Access Protocol (SOAP)
-        * Protocol for exchanging structured information as part of a web service
+        * Protocol and standard for exchanging structured information as part of a web service
 * REST vs SOAP
-    * REST supports many formats including JSON, XML, and YAML | SOAP onlt supports XML
+    * REST supports many formats including JSON, XML, and YAML | SOAP only supports XML
     * REST uses HTTP/HTTPS for data transfer | SOAP uses HTTP/HTTPS/FTP/SMTP to transfer data
     * REST has good performance and is scalable | SOAP is slower, and scaling is complex
     * REST is widely used | SOAP is used when REST is NOT possible
+    * REST supports caching | SOAP does not support caching
+    * SOAP is more commonly used where design or technical limitations make the use of REST impossible
 * Security By Design
     * declares security should be present throughout every step of the process
     * various models exist to help, like [Building Security In Maturity Model (BSIMM)](https://owasp.org/www-pdf-archive/Bsimm09.pdf)